Published on 11 January 2023 at Springer Professional – Follow this LINK to original text in German. Translation created with deepL.com

 By Jochen Werne, Management Board member, Chief Development & Chief Visionary Officer (CDO/CVO) of Prosegur Cash Services Germany GmbH

+In times when our life is being affected significantly by the effects of the situations like the COVID-19 pandemic, we become more aware of the basic needs in our lives.
+However, the COVID-19 crisis, which hits us globally so hard that we are even prepared to give up some of our civil rights and liberties guaranteed by the constitution, also reveals what certainty means and gives us and what we rely on in order to overcome a crisis and regain our freedom.
 We live in a world of exponential leaps in technology – and the technological progress has traditionally always resulted in a global improvement in living standards.
 The international community can be rightly proud of its achievement of reducing the percentage of people who have to live in absolute poverty from 35% to 8% in the last 30 years thanks to global trade.
 However, it is in times of crisis that we see just how sustainable the goals that have been achieved are.
 Here prudent and decisive action from political and business leaders is called for.
 Confidence gained in people and instruments is the greatest asset in times of uncertainty.

 Cash: always available